ancientwar-lord/ainewsRepoter/README.md

 ## 🛠️ Implementation Details

 ### Main Components

-- **`ioChatService.js`**: Integrates with IO Intelligence AI Llama-4-Maverick FP8 mode for AI chat.
+- **`ioChatService.js`**: Integrates with IO Intelligence AI Llama-4-Maverick FP8 model for AI chat.
 - **`newsRagService.js`**: Implements Retrieval-Augmented Generation (RAG) for news and knowledge queries.
-This service fetches relevant news articles or documents, processes and embeds them in IO Intelligence RAG api, and augments AI responses with up-to-date, contextually relevant information.
-It leverages external news api and IO RAG retrieval logic to enhance the AI's ability to answer questions with real-world/ recent data.
+This service fetches relevant news articles or documents, processes and embeds them in the IO Intelligence RAG API, and augments AI responses with up-to-date, contextually relevant information.
+It leverages external news APIs and IO RAG retrieval logic to enhance the AI's ability to answer questions with real-world/recent data.
 - **`lipsyncTTSService.js`**: Manages text-to-speech using the Web Speech API and synchronizes mouth movements (visemes) on the avatar.
 Supports speech queueing, phoneme-to-viseme mapping, and user voice settings.
 - **`speechRecognitionService.js`**: Provides voice recognition using the Web Speech API.
 Implements wake word detection ("Hi Lotus"), deactivation, inactivity timeout, and manages recognition state and events.
 - **`conversationService.js`**: Orchestrates conversation flow, manages conversation mode (continuous listening), voice activity detection (VAD), and coordinates between TTS and STT services.
-- **`streamingSpeechService.js`**: Handles streaming speech output for AI responses, chunking long responses and synchronizing with lipsync.
+- **`streamingSpeechService.js`**: Handles streaming speech output for AI responses, chunking long responses and synchronizing with lip sync.
 - **`firebase.js`**: Initializes Firebase for authentication and analytics.
 Requires Firebase config variables in `.env`.

 ### Key Features Explained

 - **Voice Activation**: The app listens for the wake word "Hi Lotus" to activate voice recognition.
 Deactivation is triggered by "Thanks Lotus" or inactivity.
-- **Lipsync**: TTS output is analyzed for phonemes, which are mapped to visemes (mouth shapes) and animated on the avatar in real time.
+- **Lip Sync**: TTS output is analyzed for phonemes, which are mapped to visemes (mouth shapes) and animated on the avatar in real time.
-- **Streaming AI Responses**: IO Intelligence AI Llama-4-Maverick FP8 mode responses are streamed and spoken in chunks, allowing for natural, low-latency conversation.
+- **Streaming AI Responses**: IO Intelligence AI Llama-4-Maverick FP8 model responses are streamed and spoken in chunks, allowing for natural, low-latency conversation.
-- **Latest News Updation**: The AI fetches and summarizes the latest news, providing users with up-to-date information and context-aware responses.
+- **Latest News Update**: The AI fetches and summarizes the latest news, providing users with up-to-date information and context-aware responses.
 - **Conversation Mode**: When enabled, the app continuously listens for user input and responds, creating a hands-free experience.
 - **Authentication**: Users can log in or register using Firebase Auth.
-MenuBar provides login/logout controls.
+The MenuBar provides login/logout controls.

 ---